cilium/cilium/Documentation/helm-values.rst

      - Configure whether the Envoy listeners should be exposed on the host network.
      - bool
      - ``false``
+   * - :spelling:ignore:`ingressController.hostNetwork.nodes.matchLabels`
+     - Specify the labels of the nodes where the Ingress listeners should be exposed  matchLabels:   kubernetes.io/os: linux   kubernetes.io/hostname: kind-worker
+     - object
+     - ``{}``
    * - :spelling:ignore:`ingressController.hostNetwork.sharedHTTPPort`
      - Configure a specific port on the host network that gets used for the shared HTTP listener.
 This is used for HTTP and HTTPS.
      - int